Mrbrutal/Traincraft-164/README.md

   * Unofficial builds may **NOT** be named or distributed under the name "Traincraft" but **MUST** contain a statement explicitely showing it is a derivative of the Official Traincraft mod.
   * You may **NOT** use the material for commercial purposes.
   * You may **NOT** use Traincraft Art Assets in other projects **unless** the project is intended to operate alongside Traincraft or is the Official continuation of Traincraft.
 Examples are Addons and InterMod Integration.
 Art assests include and are not limited to: Textures, Models(.obj or source code), Sounds, Any other art part of Traincraft.
+  * All contributions to the Official Traincraft Project must be covered by a Contributor Licensing Agreement signed by the contributor.